websightdesigns/wp-grunt-install/README.md

 	time ./installwp.sh

+To log the output of the script a log file:

+	./installwp.sh &> log.txt

-To also remove the install scripts and files, use the `--cleanup` option:
+To remove the install scripts and files, use the `--cleanup` option:

     ./installwp.sh --cleanup